 - if you are looking for a forum to discuss theories and solutions mainly in an intellectual or theoretical way

-- if you are looking for top-down answers and neatly packaged strategies from an expert without an interest in being part of a group journey
+- if you are looking for top-down answers and packaged strategies from an expert without an interest in being part of a group journey

 - if you are highly sceptical about the value of giving time to pay more attention to the body